Cleaning cast iron cookware with a traditional Tawashi scrubbing brush.

 Where can I buy a Tawashi

 Okay, I brought mine in Japan where it’s a bit cheaper.
 However, check you Asian supermarket they often stock them.
 Amazon stock a couple of brands and you can check the prices.
-There’s Black Lion Tawashi which seems a bit cheaper but I haven’t used them.
-I used the Kame no Tawashi which is the famous one and well respected in Japan.
+There’s Black Lion Tawashi (affiliate link) which seems a bit cheaper but I haven’t used them.
+I used the Kame no Tawashi (affiliate link) which is the famous one and well respected in Japan.
 Apparently, they last a long time and also the bristles are less likely to fall out.
 However, they are pricier.

 I hope you enjoyed the article.
 I’ll try put some more articles on cleaning your cast iron over the coming months however for the meantime please feel free to explore the site.